 For a private limited company, there should be minimum of two shareholders.

 For a private limited company, the minimum requirement is to have two directors.

 Generally, there is no requirement of a resident/local director.
 However, to open a bank account, one director must be physically present.

 As to limitation on capital amount; there is no limit on authorized or paid-up capital amount.
 However, it is suggested to have, at least, the authorized capital of BDT equivalent to USD 50000 for other legal purposes & paid-up capital as required to operate your business as you think proper.

 There are no such guidelines; however, in practice, it is suggested.

 Please note that, if the Company House finds the name (for which application for name clearance has been filed) similar to the name of any other existing company then the Company House shall suggest proceeding with a different name.

 Yes, it is mandatory to have a registered address for the company.

-Yes, we provide office address on a yearly basis.
+Yes, we provide virtual office addresses on a yearly basis if required.

 - 3 proposed names for the proposed company